-In recent weeks and months, Instagram has begun to trial the hiding of likes from selected user’s feeds.
-Conducted so far across seven countries including Japan, Australia and the US, the trial is now due to be rolled out platform-wide.
+In recent weeks and months, Instagram has begun to trial the hiding of likes from selected users’ feeds.
+Conducted so far across seven countries including Japan, Australia and the US.
+The platform is now hoping to roll out the trial for all users.

-The trial has already created more than its fair share of uproar with Instagram’s users and, perhaps even more prominently, its business users.
+The trial has already created more than its fair share of uproar with Instagram’s users and, its business users.

-The driving force for this change, Instagram claim, is altruistic.
-The removal of publicly visible likes from posts is supposedly intended to make Instagram a much safer platform, especially for younger audiences.
+The driving force for this change, Instagram claims, is altruistic.
+The removal of likes from posts is supposedly intended to make Instagram a much safer platform, for younger audiences.

-This is part of a wider initiative to create a more positive atmosphere, and is by no means unnecessary after the Royal Society for Public Health pegged Instagram as the single most mentally damaging platform; something Natalie Salmon, Social Media Editor for Harpers Bazaar, noted in her article on the subject.
+This is part of a wider initiative to create a more positive atmosphere.
+It's by no means unnecessary after the Royal Society for Public Health pegged Instagram as the single most mentally damaging platform.
+Something Natalie Salmon, Social Media Editor for Harpers Bazaar, noted in her article on the subject.

-While your own likes are still visible and while users can still see who has liked a post, just not how many, the idea is that the popularity contest element of the platform is reduced.
+While your own likes are still visible and users can still see who has liked a post, just not how many.
+The platform wants to reduce the popularity contest element for its users.
 This, in theory, puts more emphasis on the content itself, not its likes.

 While the changes may have a positive outcome should they prove effective, the real motivations behind them have been questioned.
-As with any major business, altruism is rarely the sole motivator, and the changes are suspected to be an attempt to draw control back from influencers.
+Altruism is rarely the sole motivator, the changes are suspected to be an attempt to draw control back from influencers.

 The last few years, in particular, have seen a mass explosion in the success and profitability of influencers on Instagram.
 From an influencer point of view, what brands have tended to prefer is high reach figures, over just mass followings.

-Reach on Instagram is currently reflected primarily in likes.
+At present Instagram reflects reach primarily on likes.
 Without this, brands will not be able to see how far their influencer content might go, only how many followers a given individual has, which is not necessarily indicative of reach.

 While this might make the profession more business-like and perhaps formalised, it will disproportionately damage new starters who lack the resources for such things.
-This means that the influencer model, even if it survives the initial impact, may see its own form of skills drain in the long-term.
+Meaning that the influencer model, even if it survives the initial impact, may see its own form of skills drain in the long term.

-As the model shifts from a like-centric culture, what is likely to happen, or intended at least, is that the quality of the content will take precedence.
+As the model shifts from a like-centric culture.
+What is intended to happen at least, is that the quality of the content will take precedence.
 In addition, the number and nature of comments will assume a new importance.

 From a marketing perspective, for any platform to be useful, it must be able to demonstrate engagement, and comments may become the new likes in this respect.